andteklin/lord-of-the-strings/README.md

 # Project Descriptions for Team ahl92-am2736-nsv23

-Our primary goal involves creating a robotic guitar strummer mounted on the guitar body.
-We wish to program sensors and buttons on the board to control the speed and strumming style.
+The Lord of the Strings is more than just a simple guitar strummer.
+This robot attempts to implement palm muting, a technique for a more advanced guitarist.
+We wish to program the board to control the speed and strumming style.
 Much of the software will involve testing and debugging the sensor-to-arm control scheme and fine-tuning the movement of the strumming arm.
-Later on, we plan to add on a muting mechanism to imitate the guitar palm muting technique.
+We plan to add on a felt muting bar near the bridge to imitate the guitar palm muting technique.

 ## ahl92
 ## am2736